djpugh/azure_devops_artifacts_helpers/docs/source/usage.rst

 This can be controlled using the ``azure_devops_artifacts_helpers`` config option, which can be set to ``True`` or ``False`` (defaults to ``True``), to select whether or not it is used in that environment, or the ``--disable-azure-devops-artifacts-helpers`` command line option can be used to stop installation when invoking tox.

+Alternatively for other python environment managers (:pypi:`poetry`, :pypi:`hatch` etc.), the ``VIRTUALENV_SEEDER=azdo-pip`` environment variable can be set to use this seeder in the virtual environment creation step.